MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-add-custom-xml-parts-to-documents-by-using-vsto-add-ins.md

   - "office"
 ---
 # How to: Add custom XML parts to documents by using VSTO Add-ins
-  You can store XML data in the following types of documents by creating a custom XML part in an VSTO Add-in:
+  You can store XML data in the following types of documents by creating a custom XML part in a VSTO Add-in:

 -   A Microsoft Office Excel workbook.